tisan-das/tisan-das.github.io/_posts/2025-12-28-System-Design-Failure-Models.md

 Without proper request timeouts, the service would consume excessive resources.
 For example, 100 requests per second, each using around 200 KB of memory, can accumulate ~1GB of memory to serve inflight requests.
 From the above example, if the timeout isn't used appropriately, the service could run into out-of-memory issues pretty soon.

-It's also worth noting that the underlying work on abandoned requests should be canceled once the timeout is hit.
+> the underlying work on abandoned requests should be canceled once the timeout is hit.
 Otherwise, the benefit of relinquishing resources will not take place.
+{: .prompt-tip }

 A good metric for choosing the timeout value is the latency of the downstream service.
 Choose an acceptable rate of false timeout (0.01%).
 We also need to note the latency for both **p99.9** and **p50**.
 If their latencies are similar, it's better to pad the timeout value to avoid a small latency change causing high timeouts.